kerberos-io/documentation/73_addons/4_People_Counting.md

 ### Specify the webhook url

-The **Webhook Io device** is used to retrieve the number of incoming and outgoing objects; therefore we need to specify an endpoint to which the webhook will post the JSON object.
-The web application we will create in next paragraph will listen on port 25000, therefore we chage the url of the webhook to:
+The **Webhook Io device** is used to send the number of incoming and outgoing objects to your own application; therefore we need to specify an endpoint to which the webhook will post the JSON object (e.g. your own API).
+We will demonstrate how this works with a traditional NodeJS application, which we will create in next paragraph.
+The application will run on our local machine, and listen on port 25000, therefore we need to change the url of the webhook to:

 	http://localhost:250000